rathena/rathena/README.md

 - Google (Gemini-Pro)

 Optional:
-- Memori SDK API key for enhanced memory management
+- OpenMemory API key for enhanced memory management

 ### Python Dependencies
 Python dependencies are managed via `requirements-cloud.txt` in the `ai-autonomous-world/ai-service/` directory.
 The system is cloud-optimized (3.5GB footprint) and does not require local LLM models.